 The Affordable Care Act (ACA) requires health insurance companies to spend at least 80% of the individual premiums we collect each year on medical/pharmacy expenses as well as certain quality improvement initiatives.
 This percentage of total spend is called the Medical Loss Ratio (MLR).
-In 2021, CCHP’s total spend on medical/pharmacy expenses and quality improvement initiatives totaled more than 80% of the individual premium received.
-However, the MLR calculation is based on a 3-year average.
-From 2019-2021, CCHP spent less than 80% of total premium dollars on health care services and activities to improve health care quality.
-As a result, if you were enrolled with CCHP for any part of 2021, you will be receiving a refund check for a portion of the premiums you had paid.
+In 2020, CCHP’s total spend on medical/pharmacy expenses and quality improvement initiatives totaled less than 80% of the individual premium received.
+As a result, if you were enrolled with CCHP for any part of 2020, you will be receiving a refund check for a portion of the premiums you had paid.
 This is your money, so you may cash your check and use the funds however you see fit.
-All checks for the 2021 MLR rebate will be mailed by September 30, 2022.
+All checks for the 2020 MLR rebate will be mailed by September 30, 2021.

 As a non-profit organization, CCHP strives to only collect what premiums are needed to pay claims and maintain operational solvency.
 To that end, we are excited to pass this rebate back to our members and look forward to serving you in the future.
 We encourage members to utilize the FAQ below to gain a better understanding of the MLR rebate process and how it may affect you.

 We encourage any questions related to taxation, be directed to a tax professional.
 All other questions can be directed to Customer Service at 844-201-4672.

 Please note that there will be no medical loss ratio rebate checks issued for members who were enrolled with CCHP in plan year 2022.